shchodro/serverless-workshop/README.md

 ####Creating the AWS Backend

 **If you are following this guide during a workshop presented by AWS, please ignore the steps below, 1-3\.
-An SNS topic should already be configured for the workshop particants to consume messages from.
+An SNS topic should already be configured for the workshop participants to consume messages from.
 That SNS topic ARN will be provided to you.**

 1\.
 Create the SNS Topic.
 Navigate to the SNS product page within the AWS Management Console and click **Topics** in the left hand menu.
 Then click on 'Create New Topic'.
 You will be presented with the following window.
 Fill in the fields with your desired values and click create topic.
 ![Create Topic Screenshot](/Images/MotionSensor-createTopic.png)